-Everyone knows that it is one thing to have an attendance policy and a completely different thing to enforce it diligently.
+Everyone knows it is one thing to have an attendance policy and a completely different thing to enforce it diligently.

-The company might have an attendance policy, but, sometimes employees tend to take things lightly.
+The company might have an attendance policy, but sometimes, employees tend to take things lightly.

 There could be a situation where your manager points out that you are taking too many days off.
 In such cases, ensure that you have enough data to prove otherwise.
 Also, make sure all your leaves are logged in the system.
 This helps prevent an unpleasant discussion with senior leadership or your manager.

 5) Make Sure The Employer Hears Your Side Of The Story.